Audacy Teams With DNA Firm - Radio Ink

 Audacy has announced a multiplatform partnership with mental health company Genomind.
-15 Audacy stations in 8 markets.
-The stations will promote Genomind’s new Mental Health Map, a consumer DNA test.
+15 Audacy stations in 8 markets will promote Genomind’s new Mental Health Map, a consumer DNA test.

 The Audacy stations are in Baltimore, Dallas, Houston, Los Angeles, New York, Philadelphia, San Diego and Washington D.C.